MarcoSchapira/Nebula--Legal-Documents/EULA.md

 - Selling or licensing the App or any derivative work based on it;
 - Redistributing the App, in whole or in part, for profit;
 - Using the App’s code, algorithms, or data outputs as part of a competing product or service.

+This also includes using the App’s output, data, or analytics in any **commercial trading activity, paid service, or advisory product**.

 Any unauthorized commercial use or resale of the App is strictly prohibited and may result in immediate termination of your license and potential legal action.